dzekelid/products/_listings/stripe/products-id-delete.md

 ---
 swagger: "2.0"
 info:
-  title: Stripe
+  title: Stripe Delete Products
-  description: The Stripe REST API.
-Please see https://stripe.com/docs/api for more
+  description: Delete a product.
+Deleting a product is only possible if it has no
-    details.
+    SKUs associated with it.
   termsOfService: https://stripe.com/us/terms/
   contact:
     name: Stripe Dev Platform Team